-- Use a 96-well PCR plate format.
-All plates need to be able to withstand -80° C, be dry-ice resistant and easily resealable. - Ensure that the samples are randomized, or in the order ready to be run and compatible with the plate layout. - Ensure that each well is separately sealed using an adhesive film or individual seals. - Clearly mark Sample Plates or tubes with a simple alphanumeric code that you can later identify (for example "A, B, C", "1, 2, 3", or "A1, A2, A3") using temperature-resistant labels or marker pen. - Use unique sample identification names or numbers.
+- Use a 96-well PCR plate format, preferably with full skirt.
+All plates need to be able to withstand -80° C, be dry-ice resistant and easily re-sealable. - Ensure that the samples are randomized, or in the order ready to be run and compatible with the plate layout. - Ensure that each well is separately sealed using an adhesive film or individual seals. - Clearly mark sample plates or tubes with a simple alphanumeric code that you can later identify ("A, B, C", "1, 2, 3", or "A1, A2, A3") using temperature-resistant labels or marker pen. - Use unique sample identification names or numbers.